-Your age, gender and National Insurance record will affect the amount you’ll get and when you’ll be eligible to start receiving it.
+Your age, gender and National Insurance records will affect the amount you’ll get and when you’ll be eligible to start receiving it.

 How do you get the State Pension?

 You need to claim your pension when you reach State Pension age.
-You can find out how to do this by visiting the government’s website.
-There’s also a simple calculator to show you when you’ll qualify for the State Pension.
+You can find out how at the government’s website.
+You’ll also find a simple calculator to show you when you’ll qualify for the State Pension.

 If you wish, you can defer your pension until a later date.
-By doing this, your State Pension payments could be higher when you do decide to claim.
+By doing this, your payments could be higher when you do decide to claim.